 We are currently conducting the LEVEL trial and intend to recruit patients throughout 2024 and into at least the first half of 2025.
-Our ability to continue to pursue development of our products, including completing the LEVEL trial, beyond 2024 will depend on obtaining license income or outside financial resources.
+Our ability to continue to pursue development of our products, including completion of a second Phase 3 oral levosimendan trial, beyond 2027, will depend on obtaining license income or outside financial resources.
 There is no assurance that we will obtain any license agreement or outside financing or that we will otherwise succeed in obtaining any necessary resources.